apache/pulsar/site2/docs/functions-develop.md

 ```

 Application can use `incr_counter` to change the counter of a given `key` by the given `amount`.
-If the `key` does not exist, it is created.
+If the `key` does not exist, a new key is created.

 #### get_counter